Climate-related financial disclosure: key features and guidance to prepare

 Scenario analysis will also be required to be carried out and reported against, for at least the following two scenarios:

-- the increase in the global average temperature well exceeds the increase referred to in s 3(a)(i) of the Climate Change Act 2022 (Cth) (Climate Change Act) (being an increase well below 2°C above pre‑industrial levels).
-According to the to the explanatory materials, a 2.5°C or greater scenario would satisfy this requirement; and
+- the increase in the global average temperature well exceeds the increase referred to in s3(a)(i) of the Climate Change Act 2022 (Cth) (the Climate Change Act) (being an increase well below 2°C above pre‑industrial levels).
+According to the explanatory materials, a 2.5°C or greater scenario would satisfy this requirement.
+ASIC has stated there is a risk that reporting entities will not be compliant if they use a climate scenario based on an increase that is less than 2.5°C; and

-According to the ASRS, entities are not required to disclose commercially sensitive information about climate-related opportunities, ensuring they can protect economic interests.
+According to AASB S2, entities are not required to disclose commercially sensitive information about climate-related opportunities, ensuring they can protect economic interests.
 However, reliance on these exemptions requires the entity to disclose this and periodically reassess at each reporting date to determine whether the information continues to qualify for the exemption.

 Climate statement notes